MicrosoftDocs/win32/desktop-src/Msi/msifilehash-table.md

 ---
-Description: 'The MsiFileHash table is used to store a 128-bit hash of a source file provided by the Windows Installer package.
-The hash is split into four 32-bit values and stored in separate columns of the table.' ms.assetid: '972a2784-418d-4cb3-b13c-df89b079e94c'
+Description: The MsiFileHash table is used to store a 128-bit hash of a source file provided by the Windows Installer package.
+The hash is split into four 32-bit values and stored in separate columns of the table. ms.assetid: 972a2784-418d-4cb3-b13c-df89b079e94c
 title: MsiFileHash Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiFileHash Table

 The **MsiFileHash** table is used to store a 128-bit hash of a source file provided by the Windows Installer package.
 The hash is split into four 32-bit values and stored in separate columns of the table.

 Windows Installer can use file hashing as a means to detect and eliminate unnecessary file copying.
-A file hash stored in the **MsiFileHash** table may be compared to a hash of an existing file on the user's computer obtained by calling [**MsiGetFileHash**](msigetfilehash.md).
+A file hash stored in the **MsiFileHash** table may be compared to a hash of an existing file on the user's computer obtained by calling [**MsiGetFileHash**](/windows/win32/Msi/nf-msi-msigetfilehasha?branch=master).
 The **MsiFileHash** table can only be used with unversioned files.

 The **MsiFileHash** table has the following columns.